byteshelleu/web-scraping-samples/sample-e-commerce-scrolling-scraping/README.md

 1. **Initialization**: Set up WebDriver, page objects, and data handler
 2. **Page Navigation**: Load the target e-commerce website
+3. **Category Selection**: Navigate to a specific category (if specified)
-3. **Scrolling and Data Extraction**:
+4. **Scrolling and Data Extraction**:
    - Scroll to the bottom of the currently loaded content
-   - Wait for new content to load
+   - Wait for new content to load (checks loading indicators)
    - Extract newly visible products
    - Detect duplicates using unique product identifiers
-   - Determine if end of content has been reached
+   - Check for end-of-content indicators
    - Repeat until all products are extracted or max scrolls reached
-4. **Data Processing**: Process and validate the extracted product data
+5. **Data Processing**: Process and validate the extracted product data
+6. **Price Analysis**: Calculate statistics on product prices
-5. **Data Storage**: Save the processed data to a CSV file
+7. **Data Storage**: Save the processed data to a CSV file

-## Performance Optimization

-- Uses document height and product count to determine if new content was loaded
+## Error Handling Approach

+This project follows a strict no try/except approach to error handling:
+- Uses polling-based approaches to wait for elements
-- Implements safety limits on maximum scrolls to prevent infinite loops
+- Implements predicate functions to verify conditions
-- Detects loading indicators to ensure content is fully loaded before extraction
-- Minimizes DOM operations to improve performance
+- Performs explicit null checks and type validation
+- Uses hasattr() to verify object properties before access
+- Handles edge cases with boolean checks rather than exception catching

 ## Usage